null2264/ThinkPad-L460-OpenCore/README.md

 - Copy your backed up EFI into the newly formatted EFI partition
 - Now you can restart and pray that you didn't mess up :^)

+Not entirely sure why EFI partition is filling up like that but I recommend:
+- To delete a file (for example when you're updating a kext) before replacing it
+- Empty your Trash Bin before ejecting the EFI partition (or restarting your macOS)

 ## 🔧 Status

 > [!NOTE]